Exploring the abyss in Kleene's computability theory: Main results

 \subsection{Bounded variation and around}

 We study the notion of \emph{bounded variation} (abbreviated $BV$) due to Jordan (\cite{jordel}) and the closely related \emph{normalised} $BV$-functions.
 Nonetheless, basic properties concerning normalised $BV$-functions give rise to functionals computable in $\exists^{2}$ (Theorem \ref{kok}) while these functionals generalised to $BV$-functions are not computable in any $\SS_{k}^{2}$ (Theorem~\ref{bvt1}).
+A detailed explanation of this phenomenon is found in Remark \ref{expla} at the end of this section.